If you’ve ever actively tried to lose weight, you know how important it is to track your progress.

 My Diet Coach is a fun way to stay motivated and engaged while counting calories and tracking exercise.

 After you’ve downloaded My Diet Coach and set up your free account, you’ll be asked to enter your current weight and goal weight.
-Once you decide on a goal, you’ll be asked to select or enter a reason why you want to achieve your goal.
-It may be “to feel good about myself,” or “to improve the quality of my life.”
+Once you decide on a goal, you’ll be asked to select or enter how quickly you’d like to reach your goal.
 Then, you can choose to be reminded of your goal at a time and frequency that works best for you.
-Your goal weight and reason will also be displayed on the home page of your app alongside your avatar.

 In the “Diary” tab, you’ll be able to see a running count of daily calories consumed versus calories remaining.
 You can swipe up on the tab to see more detailed information including a daily nutrition distribution chart.
 Above that, you’ll see options to log food and activities, scan a barcode and more.